aurelienbottazini/aurelienbottazini.github.io/_posts/2016-09-19-javascript-merge-and-assign.md

  </code>
  </pre>

-## Conclusion
+## Review

 `assign` can catch you off guard as some of its behaviour might seem unexpected.
-I am thinking especially of a non-writable property becoming writable.

-`merge` and `assign` are quite similar but their different behaviour regarding deep properties can lead to bugs—I'm thinking especially of state management—if you don't understand what the difference between the two approaches are.
+`assign` will copy properties at the top level, won't copy non-enumerable properties, won't copy Symbols, won't copy prototype properties and all copied properties become writable.

+`merge` and `assign` have different behaviours regarding deep properties. `merge` recursively merges `deep` properties.
+It might seem to be what most programmers would expect by default.

+However be aware of what you are trying to do, especially merging responses from an API. `merge` can be the right tool for the job in some occasions, `assign` in others.